Thomas Halliday (writer)

-Halliday was awarded the Linnean Society Medal for the best doctorate in biological studies.
+Halliday was awarded the Linnean Society's John C Marsden Medal for the best doctorate in biological studies.

 In 2022, Halliday published Otherlands: A World In The Making about the history of life on Earth.
 In 2022, it was shortlisted for the James Cropper Wainwright Prize for Nature Writing, and longlisted for the Baillie Gifford Prize for Non-Fiction.

 The Sunday Times noted its "Sixteen superbly vivid snapshots of our prehistoric world".
 New Scientist called it a "A fascinating journey through Earth's history".

+Halliday is an international croquet player, first selected to represent Scotland in the Golf Croquet World Team Championships (Tier 2) in 2021.